-Nowadays, manually maintaining a bird eye’s view of the enormous amount of available data becomes increasingly impossible.
-Data analysis programmes, capable of connecting cultivation factors and providing insight into the limiting factor, offer a solution.
+Nowadays, manually maintaining a bird's eye view of the enormous amount of available data becomes increasingly impossible.
+Data analysis programs, capable of connecting cultivation factors and providing insight into the limiting factor, offer a solution.

-There are instances where cultivation measures, selected by humans, have a positive impact on short-term production, while the computer-produced prognoses show substantial negative long-term consequences for the crop.
-For example, with crops grown under artificial lighting that exit the long and dark winter season.
+There are instances where cultivation measures, selected by humans, have a positive impact on short-term production, while computer-produced prognoses show substantial negative long-term consequences for the crop.
+For example, crops grown under artificial lighting exit the long and dark winter season.